maniadel/hubiquitus4java/GETTING_STARTED.md

 NB: All messages published (publishToNode) have to be converted in Json format.

-Now, if you add correctly all required ressources describe below, your bot is able to run !
+Now, if you add correctly all required ressources describe in the section below, your bot is able to run !

 ___
 Or, another configuration allow you to subscribe to a node and a listener will retrieve data from it.